The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 Summarizing, we have shown that

 \end{proof}

 The above lemma will be used to reduce the question of bounding the smallest singular value to estimating distances between rows or columns of our random matrix and certain linear subspaces of $\C^n$.
 In order to estimate the distance between the first row $\row_1$ and $\spn\{\row_1+\row_2,\row_3, \row_4, \ldots, \row_n\}$ of a random matrix, we will need the following lemma.
+Its proof uses similar linear algebraic arguments as an earlier work \cite{Cook-circ} (see Lemma~6.2 there).
+However Lemma~\ref{lem-distance-rows-deterministic} significantly differs from \cite[Lemma~6.2 there]{Cook-circ} and works for a general square matrix.
+We apply it later with $v$ being the vector at which $s_n(A)$ attains (see the definition of $f(A)$ below).